GabeScott/standard-works-vault/General Conference/1998 April - Children and the Family.md

 I refer to the document issued by the First Presidency and the Council of the Twelve Apostles entitled “The Family: A Proclamation to the World.”
 From that document we read:

-“Husband and wife have a solemn responsibility to love and care for each other and for their children. ...
-Parents have a sacred duty to rear their children in love and righteousness, to provide for their physical and spiritual needs, to teach them to love and serve one another, to observe the commandments of God and to be law-abiding citizens wherever they live.
-Husbands and wives—mothers and fathers—will be held accountable before God for the discharge of these obligations” (Ensign, Nov.
+“Husband and wife have a solemn responsibility to love and care for each other and for their children. … Parents have a sacred duty to rear their children in love and righteousness, to provide for their physical and spiritual needs, to teach them to love and serve one another, to observe the commandments of God and to be law-abiding citizens wherever they live.
+Husbands and wives—mothers and fathers—will be held accountable before God for the discharge of these obligations” (*Ensign,* Nov.
 1995, 102).

 These are sobering words, particularly in light of the adversary’s continuing assault on traditional values and the impact it is having upon the family.
 It becomes obvious that much needs to be done to reverse trends that continue to place the family at risk.

 In desperation, society turns to the secular.
 Social programs are spawned.
 Government agencies are enlisted to provide public funding and programs in an attempt to change the destructive trends.
 While some spotty successes are observed, general trends remain alarming.
 I submit that if real and lasting change is to occur, it will come only as we return to our spiritual moorings.
 We need to be listening to the counsel of the prophets.

-Again the proclamation on the family, modern-day revelation: “The family is ordained of God. ...
-Children are entitled to birth within the bonds of matrimony, and to be reared by a father and a mother who honor marital vows with complete fidelity.
+Again the proclamation on the family, modern-day revelation: “The family is ordained of God. … Children are entitled to birth within the bonds of matrimony, and to be reared by a father and a mother who honor marital vows with complete fidelity.
 Happiness in family life is most likely to be achieved when founded upon the teachings of the Lord Jesus Christ.
 Successful marriages and families are established and maintained on principles of faith, prayer, repentance, forgiveness, respect, love, compassion, work, and wholesome recreational activities.
 By divine design, fathers are to preside over their families in love and righteousness and are responsible to provide the necessities of life and protection for their families.
 Mothers are primarily responsible for the nurture of their children.
 In these sacred responsibilities, fathers and mothers are obligated to help one another as equal partners.
 Disability, death, or other circumstances may necessitate individual adaptation.
 Extended families should lend support when needed.”

 As we ponder these inspired words of modern revelation, I acknowledge the blessing of being raised in a good home, a home where parents were more concerned about the children God gave them than acquiring worldly fame or possessions.